Posidonia Shale: Lithology

-a major Silicate component of the 60% with a pronounced dominance of Illite, along with a significant amount of Montmorillonite.
-The presence of Quartz and Calcite is relative with other locations of the same region from also the Toarcian, while the Pyrite content is also consistently high.
-Finally, the Unken Shale samples also show minor levels of Dolomite and Feldspar.
-There is a great abundance of Foraminiferans and Coccoliths.
-Dinoflagellates are the major organic component and the most abundant microfossils.
-Manganese is present, such as in the Toarcian deposits of Hungary.
-Those are completed by the marl levels, composed by lithoclasts. quartz and smectite are the main minerals, along with illite, chlorite, and plagioclase in minor amounts.
+a major 60% silicate component with a pronounced dominance of illite, along with a significant amount of montmorillonite.
+The presence of quartz and calcite is similar to other locations of the same region within the time period, with pyrite content being consistently high.
+The Unken shales samples also show minor levels of dolomite and feldspar.
+There is a great abundance of foraminiferans and coccoliths.
+Dinoflagellates are the major organic component and are the most abundant microfossils.
+Manganese is present, particularly in the Toarcian deposits of Hungary.
+Those are completed by marl levels composed of lithoclasts.
+Quartz and smectite are the main minerals, along with illite, chlorite, and plagioclase in minor amounts.
 Bächental bituminous marls consist mainly of quartz and carbonate minerals.
-Isorenieratene derivatives are highly abundant on this level, related to several processes such as sedimentary iron, influenced by anoxic conditions.
-Rhodochrosite and manganese rich calcite are present in the manganese levels, while the Black Shale levels are rich in Pirite.
-The lower matrix is composed by clay and carbonate minerals, such as muscovite and feldspar.
-The presence of altered Celadonite, suggest volcanogenic solutions as the most probable source, where the high amounts of dissolved manganese of continental origin was translated to the epicontinental margins of the Tethys.
-On the Bächental bituminous marls had a bulk mineralogy where the Calcite is the most abundant fraction (49%), followed by Phyllosilicates (35%), Quartz (11%) and Pyrite (5%).
-While the Clay mineral distribution includes a large amount of Illite (51%), Montmorillonite (40%) and Kaolinite (9%).
+Isorenieratene derivatives are highly abundant on this level and are related to several processes such as sedimentary iron, influenced by anoxic conditions.
+Rhodochrosite and manganese-rich calcite are present in the manganese levels, while the black shale levels are rich in pyrite.
+The lower matrix is composed of clay and carbonate minerals, such as muscovite and feldspar.
+The presence of altered celadonite suggest volcanic origins as the most probable source, where the high amounts of dissolved manganese of continental origin was translated to the epicontinental margins of the Tethys.
+On the Bächental bituminous marls, calcite is the most abundant mineral (49%), followed by phyllosilicates (35%), quartz (11%) and pyrite (5%).
+The clay mineral distribution includes a large amount of illite (51%), montmorillonite (40%) and kaolinite (9%).